AltspaceVR/secret-caesar/docs/tutorial.md

 [If name successor:]

 **NARRATOR**: Mister or Madame President, use your new executive powers to choose your successor.
 This player will be the next presidental candidate instead of the player to your left.
-After the next round, the chain of succession returns to normal.
+After the next round, the chain of succession returns back to normal.

 [If execute:]